 With EnRoute, you’ll also have access to an easy-to-understand online portal that allows you to see which drivers are improving your score and which ones have room for improvement.
 Identifying and analyzing contextual driving risks may lead to better driving performance, a reduction in risky driving and improved driving safety.

-If you don’t have telematics devices on your vehicles and you’re interested in this technology, you can purchase the devices from one of the EnRoute service providers.
+If you don’t have telematics devices on your vehicles and you’re interested in this technology, ERIE provides telematics devices at no charge to you.
+Talk to your local agent to see if your business is eligible.

 How to get started